 Total estimated monthly savings $310, that’s Filling The Pig

-Start 2019 out on a high note.
+Start 2019 out on a high note and spend less money.
 Everyone’s situation is different, but there are literally hundreds of other methods for reducing expenses and saving cash on a monthly basis.
 However, nothing will change your spending habits faster and allow you to recognize areas to reduce expenses then creating a budget.
-Establishing a budget isn’t just about the money, it’s also about changing your spending behaviors for the long term, and understanding your circumstances for spending less and saving more.
+Establishing a budget isn’t just about the money, it’s also about changing your spending behaviors for the long term.
+And understanding your circumstances for spending less money and saving more.

 - Credit Sesame Credit Monitoring

 - Cut Cable with a Sony Streaming Media Player